In this article, we are going to discuss Trekking in Nepal in August!

-Trekking in Nepal is possible all year around.
+Trekking in Nepal is possible all year round.
 It is because Nepal offers a variety of trekking destinations with different climatic features.
 So yes, it is possible to trek in Nepal during the monsoon month of July and August as well.

 Nepal is blessed with a diverse geography.
 Thus, trekking in Nepal in August is possible as you will get a variety of options for trek routes.
 The weather and surroundings are more beautiful during the period of monsoon.